Avro Vulcan XM655: Accidents and incidents

 On Friday 16 September 2022, XM655 suffered a runway excursion at Wellesbourne Mountford Airfield when performing a ground run as practice for the following Sunday's public show.
-This was due to a faulty air speed indicator, which resulted in the aircraft remaining at full power for approximately 2 seconds longer than intended.
-This resulted in excessive speed and less distance in which to stop, and the aircraft passed beyond the end of the runway - stopping just before the airfield perimeter in mud which borders the B4086.
-The air speed indicator had been tested and found satisfactory six days before the incident, which had started to work normally before the end of the run.
+This was due to a faulty air speed indicator, which resulted in the aircraft remaining at full power for approximately two seconds longer than intended.
+This resulted in excessive speed and less distance in which to stop, and the aircraft passed beyond the end of the runway – stopping in soft ground just before the airfield perimeter which borders the B4086.
+The air speed indicator had been tested and found satisfactory six days before the incident, and started to work normally before the end of the run.
 The aircraft's brakes worked properly, but were unable to bring the aircraft to a stop with the reduced distance available.